Saturn S-Series: History

 The S-Series debuted for the 1991 model year with the Sport Coupe (SC) and Sedan Level (SL) models.
 The SC was only available with the DOHC (Dual Overhead Cam) engine whereas the SLs had an option for the SOHC (Single Overhead Cam) engine (SL1) or the DOHC (SL2).

 For the 1993 model year, the SC gained an SOHC option (SC1) in addition to the existing DOHC option (SC2, renamed from SC).
 The SL & SC families were joined by the SW (Station Wagon) models, in both SW1 and SW2 flavors.

 The S-Series all used either the SOHC LK0/L24 or the DOHC LL0 version of the completely original, designed in-house Saturn 1.9L engine.
 SL1s, SC1s, and SW1s were only offered with the MP2 manual transmission and the MP6 automatic, while SL2, SC2 and SW2 models came with either the MP3 manual or MP7 automatic.
 The only difference in each case is the selection of gear ratios, with the SOHC-associated transmissions being geared taller for more efficiency, and the DOHC-associated transmissions having shorter, more closely spaced ratios for performance.
 As a result, it's not uncommon for enthusiast-owners to swap a tall-geared MP2 manual into a car equipped with a DOHC engine for better fuel economy on the highway.

 Aside from the engine and transmission, the level 2 models also included 15-inch instead of 14-inch wheels, a correspondingly larger tire size, EVO steering, a rear swaybar, the option of rear disc brakes (standard on the 1991–1992 SC), color-matched bumpers and door handles, and more interior options such as power locks, power windows, rear defroster, & a sunroof (SC2 only).
 Aside from the wheel size, it was almost impossible to tell a 1 from a 2 externally, except for the SC2s which had retractable headlamps throughout the 1996 model year.

-A redesign beginning with the 1999 model year gave the SC a small suicide door (more correctly a clamshell door) on the driver's side to improve rear-seat access.
+A redesign beginning with the 1999 model year gave the SC a small suicide door (more correctly a clamshell door) on the driver's side to improve rear-seat access, which Saturn claimed was the world's first three-door coupe.
 This type of door had previously been used in extended cab pickup trucks, but was an innovation in coupe design.
+Examples of this solution for coupes were the 1997 Pontiac Rageous and Mercury MC4 concept cars with similar doors.
+In late 1999, Mazda unveiled a concept car for the future RX-8 with such doors, the production version of which entered production simultaneously with the Ion, with doors on both sides.

 The level 1 S-Series equipped with a manual transmission were among the most fuel-efficient cars available in the United States when they were produced, reaching 40 mpgus in EPA highway tests at the time (this would likely translate to 36 mpgus under current methodologies).

 The S-Series was replaced by the Saturn ION for the 2003 model year.